 Final thoughts: You cannot readily scrape off significant amounts of shavings from the bar to use as tinder.
-This may not be a problem as the shower of sparks is incredibly dense, far denser than an ordinary sparking bar with a piece of hacksaw blade as a scraper.
-Actually, you can sort of do this by pressing the unit down slowly and will less pressure on the striker.
-In no way can you get many shavings.
+This may not be a problem as the shower of sparks is incredibly dense, far denser than an ordinary sparking bar with a piece of hacksaw blade scraper.
+You can sort of do this by pressing the unit down slowly and with less pressure on the striker.
+In no way however can you get many shavings.
 I could not at least.

 For me, a thick handheld bar of significant length, perhaps with a plastic end for secure grip might be a better option, I can scrape the bar for shavings and direct the sparks into a stove priming cup.
-I do not use a propane stove but I think I could probably start it with the bar plus striker I prefer.
+I do not use a propane stove often, but I think I could probably start it with the bar plus striker I prefer.
 I cannot think how most stoves could be lit with a Blast Match.

 By being more complex, the options for failure and breakage are exponentially increased with each layer of complexity.

 All in all, this item is well designed to do what it does, light fires.
 Even though I own a Blast Match, I think I will stick with the simpler option and a film can of cotton balls in petroleum jelly (make sure your "cotton" is really cotton and not synthetic.
 Most of the "cotton balls" sold in drug stores are actually polyester, which melts to your skin nicely.
-It also burns badly.).
+It also takes fire badly).
 This system is bullet proof, cheap, and flexible in use.

 This is the fire starter that you need.
 It is simple to use, lightweight, and provides a generous amount of large hot sparks.